 This Genesi 90 range cooker from Steel has cast iron pan supports, an electronic oven programmer and a triple glazed door.

-11. Create a focal point with a colourful cooker
+21. Create a focal point with a colorful cooker

 Add your own touch to a simple white scheme with splashes of your favourite color.
 This tongue-and-groove paneled kitchen design is cute and country in style but is given a modern update thanks to a pastel green induction range cooker from Smeg (P.S Find out more in our guide to the best range cookers).